Skip Navigation

 The Johnson family members were released more than two weeks later, on June 13, following the inquest into Sadie Buxton’s death.
 However, according to newspaper reports and Cortice Baughmann’s Justice of the Peace records, a few days later James was declared “incorrigible” by his father, Henry Johnson, and subsequently committed to the Maryland House of Reformation until age 16, a sentence of five years.
 This referred to the “House of Reformation and Instruction for Colored Children,” founded in 1873 by Enoch Pratt and located in Cheltenham, Prince George’s County.
 The facility, alternately described as a school and a prison, which possibly hired boys to local farms as free labor, was originally intended as a refuge for orphan boys, but evolved as early as the 1890s into a place of detention and punishment for young black boys.
 It became the Cheltenham Youth Detention Center, which by the mid-20th century had a reputation for abuse and violence.
 James died in 1899, apparently from tuberculosis, while still serving his sentence at Cheltenham.
 He was 15 years old.

-John Young (c.1884-?)
-Thought to be the son of one of either Emma or John’s married sisters, John Young was another nephew living with the Johnsons in 1896, when the attack on the Buxtons happened.
+John Young (1884-?)
+John Young was Emma’s younger cousin, the son of her aunt Martha Cordelia (Neal) who married Robert Young.
+He was living with the Johnsons in 1896, when the attack on the Buxtons happened.
 He was arrested along with the rest of the family and held in jail for nearly three weeks on a charge of “accessory after the fact,” ostensibly aiding and abetting George Neale, who was accused of the attack.
 He was released along with the rest of the family on June 13, 1896.
 In 1900, he was still living with the Johnson/Neale family in Gaithersburg, but is not found definitively in the records beyond that year.

 Local Citizens and Witnesses Called to Testify at the Inquests